Key Takeaways

 Saver's Credit Changes

 The IRS's cost-of-living updates for 2026 also affect taxpayers' eligibility for the saver's credit.
 This tax credit allows some individuals to deduct up to 50% of the contributions to their retirement accounts.
 This year, households that are married and filing jointly are eligible for the saver's credit if their adjusted gross income does not exceed $80,500 (up from $79,000 in 2025).
-Individuals are eligible if their adjusted gross income is below $60,375 (up from $59,250 last year).1
+Individuals qualify if their adjusted gross income is below $60,375 - a limit that applies to both single filers and heads of household (up from $59,250 last year).1

 Conclusion